Environment

 Use of Green Energy

-In FY2023, the Company procured 1,050,000 kWh of electricity and 2,090,000 MJ of heat used at its business locations from green sources, in accordance with the guidelines set out by the Japan Quality Assurance Organization.
+In FY2024, the Company procured 1,030,000 kWh of electricity and 2,160,000 MJ of heat used at its business locations from green sources, in accordance with the guidelines set out by the Japan Quality Assurance Organization.
 We will continue to work to reduce our energy consumption and contribute to an environmentally friendly society by procuring green energy equivalent to the energy we consume.

 Kigyo no Mori KANADEN

-As part of the efforts to realize our Environmental Policy of “protecting and working in harmonious coexistence with the global environment,” the KANADEN Group participates in the “Kigyo no Mori” project for promoting creation of low-pollen forests in the woodlands of Tokyo’s Ome City.
-We commenced this initiative in 2010, and we have since been continuing to contribute to environmental conservation.
+As part of Environmental conservation activities described in Environmental Policy, The KANADEN Group participates in the "Kigyo no Mori" project for promoting creation of low-pollen forests in the woodlands of Ome City, Tokyo.15 Years have passed since the tree planting, and we continue to contribute to the conservation of the environment.

 Key measure